 |Essendon||Same Olds, Dons (still in everyday use)|

 |Geelong||Pivotonians (Geelong is "Pivot of the Colony (Victoria)," as Boston is "Hub of New England")|

 |South Melbourne||Southerners, Bloods (still in everyday use), Blood Stained Angels|

 Change and expansion in the AFL certainly haven't hurt attendance figures.
-Crowd figures have risen steadily over the years with 2005 recording an all time high of 6,763,852 fans attending matches.
-The highest attendance for 2005 was at the MCG as 91,828 fans witnessed the Grand Final thriller between Sydney and West Coast.
+Crowd figures have risen steadily over the years with 2019 recording an all time high of 6,951,304 fans attending home and away matches.
+The pandemic greatly reduced attendance in 2020 and 2021.
+Only in 2023 are attendances returning fully to the annual growth seen in the previous decade.
+The highest attendance for a single match in 2019 (before finals) was at the MCG when 92,241 fans witnessed the Round 6 match between Essendon and Collingwood.

 The record crowd for an Australian Rules Football Game was the 1970 VFL Grand Final between Carlton and Collingwood at the MCG.
 It drew a crowd of 121,696.
 Subsequent modifications to the MCG (the building of the Great Southern Stand reduced capacity to just under 100,000, and Cricket Club members with reserved seats in their pavilion always stay away in numbers).
 However, in 2004, a new redevelopment plan saw the demolition and reconstruction of several sections of stands which brought the capacity back up to a potential 6 figure number.
 The work was completed in time for the 2006 Commonwealth Games.

 The all-time record for a round of matches was Round 1 of 2017, with attendance of 400,401.
 Rounds 1 and 2 combined are the best totals for the opening two rounds of an AFL season by a wide margin.

 |379,564||Round 1, 2018|